Bert de Leon

-Bert de Leon (May 28, 1947 – November 21, 2021) was a Filipino television director.
+Lamberto de Leon (May 28, 1947 – November 21, 2021) was a Filipino television director.

 De Leon was known for directing some of the longest-running shows in the Philippines, Eat Bulaga!, Bubble Gang and Pepito Manaloto.

 Career

 Directorial

-De Leon is known for directing various television series for GMA Network such as Bubble Gang, Pepito Manaloto, Eat Bulaga! and Okay Ka, Fairy Ko!.
+De Leon is known for directing various television series for GMA Network such as Bubble Gang, Pepito Manaloto, Eat Bulaga!, Anna Karenina, T.G.I.S. and Okay Ka, Fairy Ko!.
 He also directed shows for other networks.
 He directed the ABC 5; Pops! of Pops Fernandez and Look Who’s Talking.
 De Leon also directed Iskul Bukol, TODAS, VIP with Vilma Santos, and The Sharon Cuneta Show.

 De Leon inherited the directorial role for Bubble Gang when his predecessor Uro dela Cruz died in February 2016.

 His last work would be the prequel Pepito Manaloto: Ang Unang Kuwento which was in production as of 2021.

 Musical career

 De Leon was also part of a four-member acoustic band, Area One.
 He scouted the pop band Side A for Ivory Music.